-Last week, I (literally) blew the dust off a dissertation I wrote 15 (yes, fifteen) years ago for my MSc in Voluntary Sector Organisation at the LSE.
+This week, I (literally) blew the dust off a dissertation I wrote 25 (yes, twenty five) years ago for my MSc in Voluntary Sector Organisation at the LSE.

 It was called ‘This is who we are.
 This is what we do.’ and it studied the processes and effects of creating mission statements in two charities.